politrons/HttpClientDSL/README.md

 sbt package

 ```
-* Add jar in your project dependency and use object HttpClientDSL
+* Add jar in your project dependency and use object factory HttpClientDSL
 ```
 target/scala-2.11/httpclientdsl_2.11-1.0.jar